marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/shape.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SHAPE, array, shape

 .. _shape:

-.. index:: SHAPE

-.. index:: array, shape

 SHAPE --- Determine the shape of an array
 *****************************************